tibssy/brick-game/README.md

 -   Installation on Desktop:

     1. Open the Browser:
-        - Open Google Chrome on your desktop pc or on your laptop.
+        - Open Google Chrome on your desktop PC or on your laptop.
     2. Navigate to the Game:
         - [Visit Brick Game](https://tibssy.github.io/brick-game)
     3. Install the App: